py5coding/py5book/content/osx_users.md

 ## Apple Silicon

-The Apple Silicon version of Processing (Java) is not yet complete and is only available for download through github.
+The Apple Silicon version of Processing (Java) is not yet complete and is only available for download through GitHub.
 Users are advised to download the OSX build for Intel CPUs instead.

-Without having an Apple Silicon machine to test on, I can only guess how to get py5 to run on those machines.
-My best idea is for py5 to use the native libraries for Intel CPUs.
-This might work correctly, or it might not.
+Without having an Apple Silicon machine to test on, I can only guess if py5 runs on those machines.
+My best idea is to follow the advice provided for Processing and have py5 use the native libraries for Intel CPUs.
+This might work, or it might not.

-If for some reason you want py5 to use the Apple Silicon native libraries, perhaps for testing purposes, use the following code before importing py5:
+If you have an Apple Silicon machine and for some reason you want py5 to use the Apple Silicon native libraries, perhaps for testing purposes, use the following code before importing py5:

-**TODO** TEST THIS

 ```python
 import py5_tools